ArnavK-09/doped-caul/blog-outline.md

 });
 ```

-since copilotkit sends post request with all data to gather response you have to add post req in your backend!
+> Since CopilotKit sends a POST request with all the necessary data to gather the AI response, you'll need to add a corresponding POST request handler in your backend.

-# main app (Frontend)

-## ui

-i just created whole damn ui by myself no external components just for fully customization using tiktok color scheme! i hope you would like it!
-instead of being using black bg i used a pattern from a site that really adds some beauty to site.

-## font

-i just found randomly and started using. initialyy the font i was trying to use was not good for ux, but im sure that present font is nice

-## coding stuff

-### auth/db

-i use supabase auth with github provider, which really was so cool. i created `post` table with some fields for saving users data. and refine.dev's supabase provider was cherry on cake which really saved lots of time configuring db and auth by providing valuable helpers

-### copilot kit
+### 📝 Main App (Frontend)

+#### 🎯 UI and Styling

+I designed the entire UI myself, without relying on external components, to ensure full customization and alignment with the TikTok-inspired color scheme.
+Instead of a plain black background, I incorporated a subtle pattern from a website, adding an extra touch of beauty to the site.

+#### 🔤 Font Selection

+After some exploration, I settled on a font that strikes a balance between aesthetics and user experience.
+While my initial choice wasn't optimal for UX, the current font should provide a pleasant reading experience for our users.

+#### 💻 Coding Stuff

+##### 🔒 Authentication and Database

+"Doped Caul" utilizes [Supabase](https://supabase.com) for authentication, with a [GitHub](https://github.com) provider for a seamless login experience.
+I created a `post` table in the database to store user's post content related data.

+Refine.dev's [Supabase provider](https://refine.dev/docs/data/packages/supabase/ made it incredibly easy to configure the database and authentication, saving me a lot of time and effort.

+##### 🧠 CopilotKit Integration

-i integrated copilot kit by taking guidance from their demo projects and little bit of docs. their react-supported packages really helped me to successfully conenct by frontend to backend and mae the best use of ai models! thanks
+I integrated CopilotKit by following their demo projects and documentation.
+Their React-supported [packages](https://docs.copilotkit.ai/getting-started/quickstart-textarea) greatly facilitated the connection between the frontend and backend, enabling the best use of AI models.

-### how posts publish?

-currently we can use dev.to, medium.com, hashnode.com etc... provides their api to publish article
-all api keys are safe and done on client side(idk why but yes). our db doesnt store any of yours api key used for publishing! i used platform's api to publish ai written articles powered by copilotkit!

-### markdown

-i used [marked](https://www.npmjs.com/package/marked) package and react memo to convert ai-written article from markdown to html for preview in real time
+##### 🚀 Publishing Posts

+Currently, users can publish their AI-written articles directly to platforms like `dev.to, medium.com, and hashnode.com`, which provide APIs for publishing content.
+All API keys are securely handled on the client-side, ensuring that our database never stores any sensitive information.
+I utilized these platforms' APIs to streamline the publishing process for AI-generated content powered by CopilotKit.

+##### 📝 Markdown Rendering

+To convert the AI-written articles from markdown to HTML for real-time preview, I used the [marked](https://www.npmjs.com/package/marked) package in conjunction with React's `useMemo` hook for optimal performance:

 ```typescript
 const userTextConvertedToMarkdown = useMemo(() => {